Aaron Carter’s life in photos

-Singer and actor Aaron Carter has died at age 34.
-He was found dead at his home in Southern California, according to TMZ and other celebrity news outlets
+(KTLA) — Singer and actor Aaron Carter has died at age 34.
+He was found dead at his home in Southern California, according to several news outlets.

-The singer and teenage heartthrob burst onto the scene first as the younger brother of Backstreet Boys frontman Nick Carter, but the plucky preteen carved out his own successful recording career in the late ’90s and early 2000s before substance abuse and mental health problems derailed a promising career.
+The singer and teenage heartthrob burst onto the scene first as the younger brother of Backstreet Boys frontman Nick Carter, but the preteen carved out his own successful recording career in the late 1990s and early 2000s before substance abuse and mental health problems derailed a promising career.

 A regular victim of the tabloids, he had several high-profile relationships with fellow teen stars Lindsay Lohan and Hilary Duff.